meraki/dashboard-api-go/client/docs/GetNetworkSwitchSettings200Response.md

 `func (o *GetNetworkSwitchSettings200Response) HasPowerExceptions() bool`

 HasPowerExceptions returns a boolean if a field has been set.

+### GetUplinkClientSampling

+`func (o *GetNetworkSwitchSettings200Response) GetUplinkClientSampling() GetNetworkSwitchSettings200ResponseUplinkClientSampling`

+GetUplinkClientSampling returns the UplinkClientSampling field if non-nil, zero value otherwise.

+### GetUplinkClientSamplingOk

+`func (o *GetNetworkSwitchSettings200Response) GetUplinkClientSamplingOk() (*GetNetworkSwitchSettings200ResponseUplinkClientSampling, bool)`

+GetUplinkClientSamplingOk returns a tuple with the UplinkClientSampling field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUplinkClientSampling

+`func (o *GetNetworkSwitchSettings200Response) SetUplinkClientSampling(v GetNetworkSwitchSettings200ResponseUplinkClientSampling)`

+SetUplinkClientSampling sets UplinkClientSampling field to given value.

+### HasUplinkClientSampling

+`func (o *GetNetworkSwitchSettings200Response) HasUplinkClientSampling() bool`

+HasUplinkClientSampling returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)